mfullford/tunr_relationships/README.md

 <details>
 1. Add the ``has_many`` method to the ``Manager`` model and the ``belongs_to`` method to ``Artist``

-2. Create a migration to reference manger from artists
+2. Create a migration to reference manager from artists

 3. Add an artist to a manager
 </details>

-Once we've added the ``has_many`` relationship between ``Manager`` and ``Artist``, adding the has ``has_many through`` relationship is easy.
-All we need to do is in fact is add two lines.
+Once we've added the ``has_many`` relationship between ``Manager`` and ``Artist``, adding the ``has_many through`` relationship is easy.
+In fact, all we need to do is add two lines.
 In ``models/manager.rb`` we add

 ```ruby
   has_many :songs, through: :artists